 When you get a negative answer, within 30 days of the verdict you can APPEAL against this decision at questura.
-Whilst you are waiting for the appeal's verdict, you will get a permit (permesso di soggiorno per richiesta asilo).

-IN ORDER TO APPEAL, YOU DON'T NEED TO PAY A LAWYER, THE APPEAL IS FREE (gratuito patrocinio).

-IF EVEN THE APPEAL IS NOT SUCCESSFUL, OR IF YOU NEVER

-APPEALED, you can apply for asylum again to the Commission, but there must be NEW INFORMATION OR EVIDENCE regarding your story, or you must have returned to your country.
+If you live in a camp, you have only 15 days to APPEAL.
+Whilst you are waiting for the appeal's verdict, you will get a 6 months permit (permesso di soggiorno per richiesta asilo).
+IN ORDER TO APPEAL, YOU DO NOT NEED TO PAY A LAWYER, THE APPEAL IS FREE (gratuito patrocinio).
+IF EVEN THE APPEAL IS NOT SUCCESSFUL, OR IF YOU NEVER APPEALED, you can apply for asylum again to the Commission, but there must be NEW INFORMATION OR EVIDENCE regarding your story, or you must have returned to your country.